9 Insurance, Reimagined

 • A community pool with 200 members and regular contributions represents a diversified risk group.

-This data allows insurers to offer coverage to people who would be excluded under traditional models — not out of charity, but because the data genuinely shows lower risk profiles than demographics alone would suggest.
+This data allows insurers to offer coverage to people who would be excluded under traditional models – not out of goodwill, but because the data genuinely shows lower risk profiles than demographics alone would suggest.

 From Exclusion to Inclusion